Mushroom Omelet with Tomato Garnish, so scrumptious. Remember, when cooking, don't crowd the mushrooms (so said Julia Child).

-Here’s what I did.
-I chopped those baby portobellas into bite sized pieces.
+Here's what I did.
+I chopped those baby portobellos into bite-sized pieces.
 Stems, caps, all of those little deliciously brown babies.
-In the large omelet pan I melted a tablespoon of butter.
+In the large omelet pan, I melted a tablespoon of butter.
 Then added the mushroom pieces.

-Now I’m the first to admit my omelets are not a thing of beauty.
+Now I'm the first to admit my omelets are not a thing of beauty.
 Somewhat too brown and too thick to fold into thirds for a proper presentation.
 They are, if I can toot my own horn, very tasty.
-This omelet goes well with a couple of nicely browned sausage patties and a couple of slices of tomato with your omelet.
+This omelet goes well with a couple of nicely browned sausage patties.

 To garnish, I added small, sliced tomatoes and a little Pecorino Romano cheese (similar to Parmesan).